0xmid00/infosec/generic-methodologies-and-resources/exfiltration.md

 impacket-smbserver -smb2support -user test -password test test `pwd`
 # or
 python /usr/share/doc/python3-impacket/examples/smbserver.py tmp .

+#then to take a copy of a file from the shared folder
+smbclient //localhost/tmp -U guest -c 'get file.txt'

 ```

 Or create a smb share **using samba**: